epsagon/epsagon-node/README.md

 Support for Express, Hapi, and other frameworks is done through [epsagon-frameworks](https://github.com/epsagon/epsagon-node-frameworks)

+## Optional instrumentations
+An environment variable must be added to start tracing the following libraries:

+dns: `EPSAGON_DNS_INSTRUMENTATION = true`

 ## Copyright

 Provided under the MIT license.
 See LICENSE for details.